Harry T. Burn

-Harry Thomas Burn Sr. (November 12, 1895 – February 19, 1977) was a Republican member of the Tennessee General Assembly for McMinn County, Tennessee.
+Harry Thomas Burn Sr. (November 12, 1895 – February 19, 1977) was an American politician.
+He was a Republican member of the Tennessee General Assembly for McMinn County, Tennessee.
 Burn became the youngest member of the state legislature when he was elected at the age of twenty-two.
 He is best remembered for action taken to ratify the Nineteenth Amendment during his first term in the legislature.

 Childhood and education

-Born in Mouse Creek (now Niota, Tennessee), Burn was the oldest of four children of James Lafayette Burn (1866–1916) and Febb Ensminger Burn (1873–1945).
+Born in Mouse Creek (now Niota, Tennessee), Burn was the oldest of four children of James Lafayette Burn (1866–1916) and Febb Burn (1873–1945).
 His father was the stationmaster at the Niota depot, and an entrepreneur in the community.
 His mother worked as a teacher after her graduation from U.S. Grant Memorial University (now Tennessee Wesleyan University).
 She later ran the family farm.
 Burn's siblings were James Lane "Jack" (1897–1955), Sara Margaret (1903–1914), and Otho Virginia (1906–1968).
 Burn graduated from Niota High School in 1911.
 He worked for the Southern Railway from 1913 to 1923.